wearefrank/charts/charts/drill/README.md

 ## Autoscaling Drill Clusters

-The size of the Drill cluster (number of Drill Pod replicas / number of drill-bits) can not only be manually scaled up or down as shown above, but can also be autoscaled to simplify cluster management.
+The size of the Drill cluster (number of Drill Pod replicas / number of drill-bits) can not only be manually scaled up or down, but can also be autoscaled to simplify cluster management.
 When enabled, with a higher CPU utilization, more drill-bits are added automatically and as the cluster load goes down, so do the number of drill-bits in the Drill Cluster.
 The drill-bits deemed excessive [gracefully shut down](https://drill.apache.org/docs/stopping-drill/#gracefully-shutting-down-the-drill-process), by going into quiescent mode to permit running queries to complete.

+> [!IMPORTANT]
+> For the graceful shutdown to succeed, a sigfile is made in the `$DRILL_HOME` folder.
+This requires running as `root` (
+> uid 0).
+If the application is run as `drilluser` the `stop` commando will be used.

 Enable autoscaling by editing the autoscale section in `drill/values.yaml` file.